Benefits of Hot Oil Treatment for Dry Hair

 Used as a deep conditioning treatment, the oil penetrates your hair by conditioning strands from the inside out.
 Many women tend to infuse their conditioner with hot oil.
 For D.I.Y. options, the two most popular oils to use are olive oil and coconut oil.

-Hot oil locks in moisture that is typically lost after your hair washing routine.
-We recommend doing this type of treatment on clean hair so consider squeezing in a hot oil treatment on wash day.
+Hot oil locks in moisture that are typically lost after your hair-washing routine.
+We recommend doing this type of treatment on clean hair, so consider squeezing in a hot oil treatment on wash day.
 If you have fine natural hair, opt for washing hair with a shampoo like Dove Coconut & Hydration Shampoo afterward to remove any weight from the oil, preventing limp and weighed-down curls.
 Finish with Dove Coconut & Hydration Conditioner to lock in hydration.